 Funding Board provides over $150,000 in funding each year to student groups of UW.
 This includes large scale events happening each year and one time programs that student groups want to put on.
 The RSO Funding Board also has limited funds available for Conference Registration fees for student groups.
 Visit the Funding Board Page for more information and forms related to funding requests.

 The ASUW Student Legal Services offers legal services to all fee paying UW students.
 The Program is funded through the allocation of a portion of the ASUW fee paid each semester by fee paying students.
 The consultation services provided by the Student Legal Services are free, therefore, to those students who have prepaid their fee packages.
 Visit the Student Legal Services page for more info.

 The purpose of the United Multicultural Council is to improve the campus climate through community education, progressive action and appropriate reactions to diversity and social justice issues as they arise, and increased communication in the promotion of respect for diversity and social justice at the University of Wyoming.
-UMC is open to any UW student and meets every Wednesday at 5pm in the Union room 202.
+UMC is open to any UW student.
+Meeting times are Mondays at 5pm.